Sslaxx/Godot_Sonic_Engine/Docs/Template.md

 # The template structure

 Most of the template is covered in [the project structure document](Structure.txt).
 Won't cover how they work - they're fairly sufficiently documented to hopefully make it obvious.
-This covers the most basic stuff already in the template and what it's for, including `Scripts\System` `Scenes\System`.
+This covers the most basic stuff already in the template and what it's for, including `Scripts\Singletons` `Scenes\Singletons`.

-## dice_engine
+## random_helpers

 A `Node` script allowing random numbers to be generated as if they were "rolled" by dice, and allows the total to be added to or subtracted from.

-## game_space

-This `Node` is used for game(play) related variables (anything from scores, lives etc. up), settings (unrelated to application settings, so things like difficulty level would be kept here) and so on.
+May contain other random-related functions too.

-## global_space
+## helper_functions

 A `Node` script, for non-game(play) related settings (resolution, detail, volume etc).
-Contains convenience functions for creating and switching to scenes and a function to run code only once.
+Contains convenience functions for adding, creating and switching to nodes/scenes and a function to run code only once.

-## jingle_player/music_player/sound_player
+## *_player (jingle/music/sound)

-These are all using `AudioStreamPlayer`.
+These are all sound players using `AudioStreamPlayer`.
 Jingles are non-looped (usually short) pieces of music.
 Music is obvious, and sounds are looped sounds (ambient) or non-looped.
 They're set up to use the respective audio buses.
-Should cover most basic cases between them.
+Should cover most basic use cases between them. `sound_player` should be used just for non-looped effects; looped sounds should be handled directly.

+These are all non-positional; use the appropriate stream players in a scene as required.

-## Assets/Fonts/Roboto-Regular.ttf
+## Assets/Fonts/OpenSans-Regular.ttf

-Just used as a default font for the UI theme.
+Used as a default font for the UI theme.

 ## Assets/UI/Default.tres